Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Supported activities must last no longer than two years from the proposed start date.

-The Australia Council expects that all artists and arts workers employed or engaged on Australia Council-funded activities will be remunerated for their work.
+Creative Australia expects that all artists and arts workers employed or engaged on Creative Australia-funded activities will be remunerated for their work.
 Peers assessing applications for the Arts and Disability Initiative will consider remuneration when they look at the viability of your activity.
 You should make provision in your budget for appropriate payment of artists and arts workers.
-For more information, refer to the Australia Council policy on the payment of artists.
+For more information, refer to our policy on the payment of artists.

 • formal or informal training